segmentio/segment-docs/src/connections/destinations/catalog/attentive-mobile/index.md

 ### Installing from Segment

-Note: To be able to install an additional Attentive destination from the Segment UI, the integration must already be installed in Attentive.
-If not already done so, please follow [the Installing From Attentive steps](#installing-from-attentive).
+Note: To install an additional Attentive destination from the Segment UI, the integration must already be installed in Attentive.
+If you've not already done so, please follow [the Installing From Attentive steps](#installing-from-attentive).

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Attentive Mobile" in the Destinations Catalog, and select the "Attentive Mobile" destination.